whitehall: Configurable Document Types

 - 'key': The unique identifier for the document type.
 This is what will be stored in the edition's

-propertiesfor the document type, which map to content blocks in the application. - 'associations': The associations for the document type.
+schema.attributes, whose values should map to their presenter's corresponding BlockContent payload builder method - see the Publishing API Payload section for more details. - 'associations': The associations for the document type.
 This is a list of strings that map to a set of association objects in the Rails app.
 All associations are included as concerns on the corresponding edition model (such as

 StandardEdition), and then required depending on whether they are included in the document type's configuration. - 'settings': A set of configurations for the content type, including edition behaviours that we want to turn on, downstream information or admin-side rendering details.